Family says body of missing 18-year-old GA mother has been found

-MONROE COUNTY, Ga. — A body believed to be that of a young Georgia mother has been found nearly a year after she vanished, according to WGXA.
+MONROE COUNTY, Ga. — A body believed to be that of a young Georgia mother has been found nearly a year after she vanished.

 Gabriella Dixon vanished on October 27, 2023, from Bibb County.